 Hope deferred makes the heart sick, but when the desire comes, it is a tree of life.
 Proverbs 13:12

 Hope deferred for too long causes a lot of pain for the bearer; it keeps you going from expectation to expectation without getting the desired result.
 Every day, you hear and read that it is the will of God to give you the desires of your heart according to His will, yet it never seems to materialize.
-Gradually the hope in your heart turns to frustration and discouragement, because your heart can’t understand why it appears that God is hesitant to interfere in the matter.
+Gradually, the hope in your heart turns to frustration and discouragement, because your heart can’t understand why it appears that God is hesitant to intervene in the matter.

-Indeed, the heart gets sick when hope is deferred; nevertheless, there is a ‘But’ in the text. “… but when the desire comes, it is a tree of life” in other words, ‘when’ not ‘if’ your desire finally comes, it will bring refreshing and true satisfaction – turn things around.
-In spite of how long a matter has delayed in your life, your day of fulfillment will come, in Jesus name.
+Indeed, the heart gets sick when hope is deferred.
+Nevertheless, there is a ‘But’ in the text. “… but when the desire comes, it is a tree of life” in other words, ‘when’ not ‘if’ your desire finally comes, it will bring refreshing and true satisfaction – turn things around.
+In spite of how long a matter has delayed in your life, your day of fulfillment will come, in Jesus’ name.
 So, you must continually tell yourself that you will see the goodness of God concerning that matter, in this land of the living…

-Lord, give me the strength to resist the temptations that come with delayed expectations.
++ Lord, give me the strength to resist the temptations that come with delayed expectations.

 + O Lord, I ask for the grace to trust your heart in all circumstances, as well as remain rooted in faith till I see Your goodness in the land of the living in Jesus’ name.